ntenney/volttron-docker-full/README.md

 # Prerequisites

 * Docker ^20.10.8
-* Docker-compose ^1.29.2
+* Docker compose ^1.29.2

-If you need to install docker and/or docker-compose AND you are running this image on an Ubuntu machine, you can use the script in this repo.
+If you need to install docker and/or docker compose AND you are running this image on an Ubuntu machine, you can use the script in this repo.
 From the root level, execute the following command:

 ```bash
 $ ./docker_install_ubuntu.sh